dylnb/LambdaCalculator/docs/Creating_Executables.md

 1. Add a new entry to the change log in `LambdaCalculator/docs/change-log.md` summarizing changes in the new version.
 2. Make sure the `$JAVA_HOME` variable on your machine is set to JDK version 1.8.0.
 An example of a proper path for `$JAVA_HOME` on Mac is `/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home`.
 Building the application using a later release can lead to issues (see Note 2).
-3. Update the version number and year in `LambdaCalculator/build-package.sh` and `LambdaCalculator/src/lambdacalc/Main.java`.
+3. Update the version number, year, and author names in `LambdaCalculator/build-package.sh` and `LambdaCalculator/src/lambdacalc/Main.java`.
 4. Push these changes and the final version code to github.
 Then download the zip file of the now updated Lambda Calculator project from github.
 5. Unzip the file.
 6. Open the Java project from the unzipped folder with your favorite IDE.